swiftlang/swift-evolution/visions/macros.md

 public struct StringifyMacro: ExpressionMacro {
   static func expansion(
-    of node: MacroExpansionExprSyntax,
+    of node: some FreestandingMacroExpansionSyntax,
-    in context: MacroExpansionContext
+    in context: some MacroExpansionContext
   ) -> ExprSyntax {
     guard let argument = node.argumentList.first?.expression else {
       fatalError("compiler bug: the macro does not have any arguments")